alsm6169/docker-learn/docker004/Readme.md

 on screen or write to a file.

 ## Current Chapter Scope
-In this chapter we will only work with MySQL containter.
-We will download the MySQL server instance from
+In this chapter we will only work with MySQL container.
+We will download the MySQL container from
-a. command line
+1. command line
-b. docker compose file
+2. using docker compose file
 This will be the first introduction to using docker compose file

 ## Manually getting the MySQL container, starting it